top of page

 Over the past 30 years or so I have volunteered in a variety of ways in the Shawano Community helping animals directly and indirectly.
 Along with my family, I fostered kittens for the local humane society for over 10 years providing critical care to more than 100 kittens.
 Several years ago, I was educated on Trap-Neuter-Return (TNR) programs.
 I began transporting cats from the Shawano area to Appleton to get spayed or neutered at a reduced rate.
 I now schedule and coordinate all the spay/neuter appointments for people in the area and transport them once a month for surgery.
 In the past, I volunteered at the local humane society in a number of ways including serving on the board of directors, taking animals to special events and assisting with fundraisers.

+My involvement with TNR led me to people who needed to rehome their outside cats for a variety of reasons.
+I helped make the connections so the cats could be relocated.
+Those connections planted the seed that would lead me to start my own rescue.
+I was rehoming cats in my spare time, and it was a rewarding experience.
+Now my job is rehoming cats (inside and outside).
 I can now put my passion for animals to work in my own rescue, Joy’s Place Animal Rescue.
 I started it in April of 2024 and named it in honor of my late mother, Joy, who always supported my love of animals and loved them as much as I did.
 Our goal is to give animals a second chance at a better life through individualized socialization, training and care.
 We will keep our rescue small to achieve that goal.